lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    The system is ready, now let us start the second part of the input script, the molecular dynamics simulation.
-In the same script, after the minimization command, add the following
+    The system is now ready.
+Let us continue filling up the input script and adding commands in order to perform an actual molecular dynamics simulation that will start from the final state of the energy minimization.
+    In the same input script, after the 'minimization' command, add the following
     lines:

 ..  code-block:: lammps